ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``GFDLgrid_STRETCH_FAC``: (Default: "")
    Stretching factor used in the Schmidt transformation applied to the parent cubed-sphere grid.
-Setting the Schmidt stretching factor (``GFDLgrid_STRETCH_FAC``) to a value greater than 1 shrinks tile 6, while setting it to a value less than 1 (but still greater than 0) expands it.
+Setting the Schmidt stretching factor to a value greater than 1 shrinks tile 6, while setting it to a value less than 1 (but still greater than 0) expands it.
 The remaining 5 tiles change shape as necessary to maintain global coverage of the grid.

 ``GFDLgrid_REFINE_RATIO``: (Default: "")
    Cell refinement ratio for the regional grid.
 It refers to the number of cells in either the x or y direction on the regional grid (tile 7) that abut one cell on its parent tile (tile 6).